yuuuuuuunliu/3D-sanner/README.md

 ### Upgrade of the rotating platform

 At the current stage, the rotating platform exhibits the following issues: Firstly, the rotating disc is not perfectly horizontal, causing a precession in the coordinate system in which the object is located as perceived by the distance sensor.
 Secondly, there are certain issues with the gear size, resulting in improper engagement.
 The gears that rotate synchronously with the rotating disc often experience slipping and jamming, leading to an unstable rotational speed.
 Lastly, the device is built on a cardboard box, which has low density.
 This causes the entire setup to shake under the influence of the stepper motor driving and the inertia of object rotation, significantly affecting the final scanning results.
 This shaking may also be a potential cause of the periodic noise observed in the raw data we discussed earlier，although further measurement and analysis are required to confirm this hypothesis.
+Adjustments on 3D printing can solve some problem.
+For example, adjust the size of plate and enlarge the teeth of gears can solve the first two problems.
+Also, this method can make the system works more stable as well, which can reduce some vibration.
+Also, the frame should be upgrade to all-3D-printed one.
+It may take a long time to print, but it is heavier and more stable.
+Additionally, create new 3D modeling of protection cover for the sensor may help to reduce noise.

 ### Upgrade of the ultrasonic distance sensor